 Mid morning is snack and bike riding time.
 Other mid morning activities include outdoor play and running laps.

-After lunch, clean-up, and outdoor play begins rest time and the next class time.
-Some students go right down for nap, but most students in Pre-K and Kindergarten go to class.
+After lunch, clean-up, and outdoor play, rest time begins and the next class time.
+Some students go right down for a nap, but most students in Pre-K and Kindergarten go to class.
 We run two classes at this time with half of the students in each and then switch classes after one half hour.
 One group does workbooks.
 (There are about 200 from the easiest to the hardest.)
 The other group works on sorting skills, pegboard skills, patterning skills, etc. Each student has a chart so that they can go smoothing from one step to the next in each skill.
 Both of these classes are designed to increase their thinking and reasoning skills.
-This class runs from 1:30 to 3:00 p.m. except on field trip day.
+This class runs from 1:30 to 3:00 p.m..
 Some students take a short nap at 2:00.
 The rest continue with classes.

-The day finishes with snack, outdoor play, art, music etc.
+The day finishes with snacks, outdoor play, art, music etc.

 Please take a look at the Pre-K Program Checklist.